 The College of Engineering is located at Temple University’s main campus, in the thriving city of Philadelphia – a city at the forefront of science and technology.
 Philadelphia is also the second largest city on the east coast and home to historic events, such as the signing of the Declaration of Independence, music and sporting venues, restaurants, theaters, and clubs.
 We strive to pursue these objectives in a learning environment that celebrates ethnic and gender diversity, respects experience, and encourages problem solving through teamwork.
 This makes Temple University’s College of Engineering a great place to start your career.

-To speak to someone about the undergraduate and graduate opportunities at the College of Engineering, or to arrange a visit, please email the college, or call (215) 204-7800.
+To speak to someone about the undergraduate and graduate opportunities at the College of Engineering, or to arrange a visit, please explore the admissions or academics sections and reach out to the college, or call (215) 204-7800.